If you’re a resident of California and you want to do business anonymously, you need to be careful how you set up your company structure.

 How does the regular LLC in CA remain anonymous?
 In the State of California, we need to disclose either owners (i.e. Members) or Managers.
 So, we disclose the Manager, which is itself an Anonymous company.
 This preserves anonymity.

 Do you pay taxes in NM?
 No. The Management Company is not operating.
 It handles no cash.
 It doesn’t even need a bank account or a FEIN.
 No taxes to report, pay or file.

 What’s the catch?
 There are a couple:

-- The State of California requires a California address, so you need to get a virtual mailbox (or UPS mailbox) — not a PO Box — so that the address doesn’t trace back to you publicly.
-It must be located in the State of California.
+- The State of California requires an address located in California that is not a Personal Mail Box (PMB) or PO Box — This address should not be publicly associated with you such that it may be used to trace back to you through public records.
 Fortunately, you can use this address for the New Mexico Anonymous LLC Management Company.

 - This only keeps ownership information off the Secretary of State website.
 If you’re a licensed professional, or have other filing / registration requirements personally, this may not be an effective strategy.

 How do you get started?
 Order from these links:

 - First, Form an Anonymous LLC in NM as the Management Company: https://www.l4sb.com/product/anonymous-llc-formation/?form-state=New+Mexico

 - Next, Form a Regular LLC in CA as the Operating Company: https://www.l4sb.com/product/llc-formation/?form-state=California

 Already Have a Company, and Need to Register in California Anonymously?